Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Models

 \subsection{Charges on diamond lattice}

-To identify the role of the spin configuration underlying each monopole configuration, we also consider two further effective models of charges $Q_a$ hopping on a diamond lattice, thereby removing any entropic effects and blocked directions associated with the spins.
+To identify the role of the spin configuration underlying each monopole configuration, we also consider two further effective models of charges $Q_a$ hopping on a diamond lattice, thereby removing any entropic effects and blocked directions associated with the spins (in particular, by removing the underlying spin network, there are no Dirac strings associated with the magnetic charges in the following models).
 We restrict our simulations to the relevant charge values $Q_a \in \{ 0,\pm 1,\pm 2\}$ only.
-These charge models (CM) also allow for a more direct comparison with our analytical mean field modelling (see Sec.~\ref{sec:meanfield}), which largely neglects the aforementioned complications associated with the spinful description of the system dynamics.
+These charge models (CM) also allow for a more direct comparison with our analytical mean field modelling (see Sec.~\ref{sec:meanfield}), which largely neglects the aforementioned complications associated with the spinful description of the system's dynamics.

 In the case of long-range interactions between the charges, we use the Hamiltonian